Shehbaz Sharif Presented Guard Of Honour At PM House - UrduPoint

 Shehbaz Sharif Presented Guard Of Honour At PM House

+Prime Minister Muhammad Shehbaz Sharif was presented guard of honour on Monday as he arrived at the PM House soon after taking oath of his office at the President House

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2024) Prime Minister Shehbaz Sharif was presented a guard of honour on Monday as he arrived at the PM House soon after taking oath of his office here at the President House.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2024) Prime Minister Muhammad Shehbaz Sharif was presented guard of honour on Monday as he arrived at the PM House soon after taking oath of his office at the President House.

 The national anthem was played and a smartly turned out contingent of the three services presented him salute.